cirias/myvpn/README.md

 # replace tun0 to your local interface name
 sudo ip route add default dev tun0
 ```
+You may want to create a custom shell script under `script/if-up.d/`
+including the commands above.

 #### Use as systemd service